tc39/notes/meetings/2017-09/sept-26.md

 (Leo Balter)

-LBR: Have updates on test 262.
+LEO: Have updates on test 262.
 We have more comtributors since last meeting.
 We've been working with contributors from Igalia, partnership with Bloomberg.
 At Bocoup we have partnership with Facebook on Test262 - thankful for these.
 Valerie Young joining us for Test262 with interesting work, really appreciate.
 Test runners added that we're incorporating with, allow us to integrate with projects that want to use Test262.
 We're going beyond browser implementations and making sure Test262 is useful for other projects - brings us more feedback, more contributors & improvements.
 Really appreciate work so far.
 Rick & I are doing mentorship for contributors.
 Almost 60,000 tests right now in Test262.
 Thankyou

 BT: Related projects are [eshost-cli](https://github.com/bterlson/eshost-cli) and [eshost](https://github.com/bterlson/eshost)...
 It's used in the Test262 harness to run scripts uniformly across node, browsers.
 Gotten a lot better recently.
 If you're testing scripts in different engines, `eshost` is going to help a lot.
 Check it out!